-If you walk from the „iron needle“ towards the round building, you will find the entrance a few meters to the right.
+If you walk from the „iron needle“ towards the round building of the century hall, you will find the entrance a few meters to the right.
 It is definitely worth a visit, especially since behind it is the „multimedia fountain„, where in the summer season, music is choreographed to colorfully illuminated fountains in the evenings.
 In winter the water surface forms an ice rink.

 Past the fountain, the Japanese Garden with watercourses, tree tops partly in bonsai style and meditative resting places is accessible.
 This garden was also established in 1913 and is open from April to October.
 Unfortunately, the traffic on the street Adam Mickiewicza disturbs the peace of the Japanese Garden a little, so take headphones for your meditation hour.

 Wroclaw Zoo and Afrikarium

 On the opposite side of the street from Zygmunta Wroblewskiego there is the Wroclaw Zoo with the Africanarium, which was founded in 1865 and has since undergone modern reconstruction.

-To get to the Century Hall and the Zoo, you can take tram lines 10 and 4 heading east (Śródmieście) directly to the Stulecia stop.
+To get to the Century Hall and the Wroclaw Zoo, you can take tram lines 10 and 4 heading east (Śródmieście) directly to the Stulecia stop.
 From the „Sand Island“ north of the city centre excursion boats leave in the summer season to the close vicinity of the Zoo and Century Hall.

 Hydropolis Wroclaw – an ode to water

 A special exhibition is the modern Hydropolis, where the subject of water is treated in a very authentic hall – it is located in a former underground water reservoir of the municipal waterworks.
 This is quite fitting, especially since Wroclaw, with the arms of the Oder and several tributaries, is a city with a lot of water.
 In a central „round cinema“ a video impression introduces the theme by showing and describing the „birth“ of the earth from a cosmic fireball and the subsequent separation of water (subtitles in English).